SuleimanFarah/sunpy/GSoC:-WIP-Ideas.md

 * Jose Iván Campos Rozo (National Astronomical Observatory, National University of Colombia)
 * Santiago Vargas Domínguez(National Astronomical Observatory, National University of Colombia)
 * David Pérez Suárez.

-## Coronal Loop Tracing software
-**Abstract**
-Coronal loops are of fundamental interest in understanding the Sun's atmosphere.
-Much effort has gone into automatically tracing coronal loops in images so that it is easy for researchers to determine coronal structures.
-The OCCULT-2 algorithm (http://arxiv.org/abs/1307.5046) implements this capability, and has been used in publications.
-An IDL version of the code is available at (http://hesperia.gsfc.nasa.gov/ssw/packages/mjastereo/idl/looptracing_auto4.pro).
-A tutorial on its use is available at http://www.lmsal.com/~aschwand/software/tracing/tracing_tutorial1.html .

-**Requirements**
-Some knowledge of basic image processing.
-Basic Python skills, including basic OOP.
-This would be a good project for someone wishing to learn some Python by translating IDL code.

-**Expected Outcomes**
-Minimum: A SunPy affiliated package that implements the OCCULT-2 algorithm.
-Returns loop detections that can be easily overplotted on SunPy maps.

-More: a version of OCCULT-2 that allows for different choices to be made in the five component steps of the published version of the algorithm.

-**Idea from:**
-Jack Ireland

-**Possible mentors/help by**
-Jack Ireland

-***

-other ideas:

-- Diff rot
-- meta data
-- Astropy time
-- data downloader